olayinkade/olayinkade.github.io/README.md

 11. In a browser navigate to https://username.github.io./

-**RESULT:** Now when your goto https://username.github.io./ you should be able to see your Markdown formatted resume online.
+**RESULT:** Now when your goto https://username.github.io./ you should be able to see your Markdown formatted resume online which can be accessed anywhere at anytime.
 This is progress, but we have one more step to make your resume look more appealing.

 ### Apply Jekyll theme
 Jekyll is a tool that transforms plain Markdown resumes into static websites.
 Jekyll would give us the ability design our plain Markdown resume.
 We are going to be using the default Jekyll themes on GitHub to help with formatting.
 Applying a default theme would improve the way your hosted resume would look on Github Pages